 Step 1: Pattex needs to be applied on the leather and on the middle of the surface.

 Step 2: Press the leather on the surface after the glue is dry and push them strong together.

-Step 3: After some hours the next part of the leather needs to be pushed down on the surface and the area on the leather needs to be marked which can be glued next without to much squezing it.
-Then repeat step 2 and 3 until the whole leather has been glued to the surface.
+Step 3: After a few hours the next part of the leather needs to be pushed down on the surface and the area on the leather needs to be marked which can be glued next without too much squezing it Then repeat step 2 and 3 until the whole leather has been glued to the surface.

 This video on youtube explains the whole procedure very well: